 I have few vices, but do enjoy the occasional cigar.

-But for those who either like to smoke yourselves, or like to live vicariously through reading about it, I do hope you’ll get something out of this.
+But for those of you who either like to smoke yourselves, or like to live vicariously through reading about it, perhaps you’ll get something out of this.

 To kick this series off, I’m beginning with my most recent smoke, the Davidoff Primeros Nicaragua Maduros.